FGA is a specialized HUD Subsidized and LIHTC Property Management Firm

 In an emergency, such as a fire or earthquake, we have a full staff of building employees who are highly skilled and trained in on-site crisis management.

-Since our founding in 1967, we have managed most of our current buildings since they were built through the 1960s, 1970s, and 1980s.
-FGA’s properties are in the Los Angeles, Orange, San Bernardino, and San Diego County areas.
+Since our founding in 1967, we have managed most of our current buildings since they were built in the 1960s, 1970s, and 1980s.
+FGA’s properties are in the Los Angeles, Orange, Riverside, San Bernardino, and San Diego County areas.
 Since 1985, we have owned our headquarters in Pasadena, CA. We focus solely on the management of the buildings in our portfolio, protecting our owners’ investment.

 Fiscal management and consultation are integral to what we do for our clients.